 With glorious sunshine – J and T invited over their friends for some Monster Fun, a cake was made and we set out stomping and romping around the garden in a Monster Way.

-Of course our little monsters had to be bear foot – because all good monsters don’t wear shoes of course and in the muddiest part of the garden
+Of course our little monsters had to be bear foot – because all good monsters don’t wear shoes of course and in the muddiest part of

 read more of Picture Book Party – Romping Monsters Stomping Monsters Party